-- Provisions in the written animal handling program addressing actions to take in the event of a natural disaster, e.g., flood, tornado, or other catastrophic event such as a facility fire or major mechanical breakdown, to minimize injury or distress to animals on-site at or enroute to the establishment. - A methodology to track changes made in handling methods that address actual and potential problems identified during monitoring or audit activities. - A methodology that employees and management would implement in the event an unanticipated inhumane incident occurs, for example: - The methodology might specify that, if an employee observes an inhumane handling incident, that employee is to immediately take action to eliminate or minimize any further animal pain and notify his/her supervisor; - The methodology might specify that the supervisor will document the report of the incident, make an assessment based on an investigation, and develop preventative measures to prevent recurrence; - The methodology may provide that if an inhumane stunning incident occurs employees are to take immediate action to minimize any further animal pain, stop further slaughter, and notify management; - The methodology may provide that management will make an assessment of the incident and will implement immediate corrective actions to prevent recurrence before resuming slaughter, and that the incident as well as all actions taken will be documented; or
+- Provisions in the written animal handling program addressing actions to take in the event of a natural disaster, e.g., flood, tornado, or other catastrophic event such as a facility fire or major mechanical breakdown, to minimize injury or distress to animals on-site at or en route to the establishment. - A method to track changes made in handling methods that address actual and potential problems identified during monitoring or audit activities. - A method that employees and management would implement in the event an unanticipated inhumane incident occurs, for example: - The method might specify that, if an employee observes an inhumane handling incident, that employee is to immediately take action to eliminate or minimize any further animal pain and notify his/her supervisor; - The method might specify that the supervisor will document the report of the incident, make an assessment based on an investigation, and develop preventative measures to prevent recurrence; - The method may provide that if an inhumane stunning incident occurs employees are to take immediate action to minimize any further animal pain, stop further slaughter, and notify management; - The method may provide that management will make an assessment of the incident and will implement immediate corrective actions to prevent recurrence before resuming slaughter, and that the incident as well as all actions taken will be documented; or

-The methodology may provide that the establishment's animal handling program will be reviewed and updated as needed, and that there is a provision for periodic, e.g., annual, assessment of the written animal handling program by management personnel.
+• The method may provide that the establishment's animal handling program will be reviewed and updated as needed, and that there is a provision for periodic, e.g., annual, assessment of the written animal handling program by management personnel.

 The above examples are not intended to be an inclusive list.
-If IPP have questions or concerns they should inquire through their supervisory chain to the District Veterinary Medical Specialist at the DO for clarification.
+If IPP have questions or concerns they should inquire to their supervisor or Chief for clarification.

-"SAMPLE" - MEMORANDUM OF INTERVIEW REGARDING A SUSPENSION TAKEN FOR AN EGREGIOUS SITUATION OF INHUMANE HANDLING OR SLAUGHTER
+FOR AN EGREGIOUS SITUATION OF INHUMANE HANDLING OR SLAUGHTER